csae1152/FractalSlowDownTransformation/README.md

 # Fractal Slow Down Transformation
-A novel algorithm for fractal dimension reduction in the context of backpropagation.
+A novel algorithm for markov chain lumpability in the context of backpropagation.

 https://farmdiagnosis.herokuapp.com/ you can see an online demo of the results here.